 - We represented the family of a worker at a macadamia nut farm on the Big Island who was cleaning a conveyor belt when her hand and neck scarf got caught in the conveyor belt.
 The lack of a guard over the rollers that powered the conveyor belt caused her clothing and hand to become entrapped, ultimately resulting in her death.

 - Excavation sites are also very hazardous for workers.
 For example, a cave-in can occur if a general contractor does not properly shore up the walls of an excavation.
 Shim & Chang successfully represented a worker who was laying rebars at a jobsite in downtown Honolulu when the dirt walls of an excavation caved in, burying him alive.
 He suffered extensive brain injury as a result.

 - In another excavation site-related case, we helped a client on Maui receive a multi-million dollar settlement after he was severely electrocuted while operating a dump truck, which contacted a live electrical line stretched across an excavation site.
 He lost the use of one eye, one hand, and one foot in the accident.

-Talk to an Experienced Honolulu Accident Attorney if You Have Been Hurt on the Job
+Talk to an Experienced Honolulu Attorney if You’ve Been Hurt on the Job